Filip-231/BP-Templates/README.md

 # BP-Templates
-This repository contains all templates and initial repository with makefiles.
+This repository contains all templates and initial sub-repository with makefiles.

 ### Init:
 Repository containing necessary **makefiles** for project managment.